Bachelor of Science, Major in Geography, Geo-spatial Information Sciences

 2

-GEOG 1401 satisfies the Core Curriculum requirement for Component Area III (Life and Physical Science) OR the Degree Specific requirement for Life and Physical Science.
-Students who choose to apply this course towards the Geography major may also need to complete additional coursework in order to fulfill the 120 credit-hour requirement.
+GEOG 1401 satisfies four credit hours of the Core Curriculum requirement for Component Area III (Life and Physical Science) OR the Degree Specific requirement for Life and Physical Science.
+Students who choose to apply this course towards the Geography major may also need to complete additional coursework in order to fulfill the 120 credit hour requirement.

 3

-GEOG 1300 satisfies the Core Curriculum requirement for Component Area IV.
-Students who choose to apply this course towards the Geography major may also need to complete additional coursework in order to fulfill the 120 credit-hour requirement.
+GEOG 2355 and/or GEOG 2356 satisfy the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture.
+Students who choose to apply either of these course towards the Geography major may need to complete additional coursework in order to fulfill the 120 credit hour requirement for graduation.

 4

-GEOG 2355 and/or GEOG 2356 fulfill the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture.
-Students who choose to apply either of these course towards the Geography major may need to complete additional coursework in order to fulfill the 120 credit-hour requirement for graduation.
+GEOG 1300 satisfies the Core Curriculum requirement for Component Area VIII (Social and Behavioral Sciences).
+Students who choose to apply this course towards the Geography major may also need to complete additional coursework in order to fulfill the 120 credit hour requirement.

 5

-INTRODUCTORY GEOG courses: GEOG 1300, GEOG 1401, GEOG 2355, GEOG 2356.
-GEOG 1401 also satisfies the Core Curriculum requirement for Component Area III (Life and Physical sciences).
-GEOG 1300 also satisfies the Core Curriculum requirement for Component Area VIII (Social and Behavioral Sciences), while GEOG 2355 and GEOG 2356 satisfy the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture.
-Students who choose to also apply these courses towards the Geography major may need to complete additional coursework in order to fulfill the 120 credit-hour requirement for graduation.
+Introductory Geography Courses: GEOG 1300 also satisfies the Core Curriculum requirement for Component Area VIII (Social and Behavioral Sciences) while GEOG 2355 and GEOG 2356 satisfy the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture).
+Students who choose to also apply these courses towards the Geography major may need to complete additional coursework in order to fulfill the 120 credit hour requirement for graduation.

 6